tjgore/codetype/content/articles/gulp-tutorial-for-beginners.md

   }
 ```

-Next, we have to install gulp within our working directory with <span class="notice">npm install gulp --save-dev</span>.
+Next, we have to install gulp within our working directory with `npm install gulp --save-dev`.
 Yes, we are installing gulp again but it is not global but within the project.

 This time installing gulp creates a node_modules folder and within that folder you can search and should find a gulp folder.

-<span class="hl-info">terminal</span>
 ```bash
 $ npm install gulp --save-dev
 ```